Tuberculosis (TB)

 • Patients who remain sputum smear-positive at month 2 or 3 of first-line anti-TB treatment

-Patients suspected to have DR-TB should be screened using rapid drug susceptibility testing (DST) of rifampicin (Xpert MTB/RIF)
+Patients presumed to have DR-TB should be screened using rapid drug susceptibility testing (DST) of rifampicin (Xpert MTB/RIF)

-• All patients who are drug-resistant TB suspects should therefore have sputum/other specimens taken for culture and DST in vivo
+• All patients who are drug-resistant TB suspects should therefore have sputum/other specimens taken for culture and DST.

 DRUG RESISTANT TB IS A MAJOR PUBLIC HEALTH PROBLEM.
 INADEQUATE TB TREATMENT IS THE MAJOR CONTRIBUTING FACTOR!